 You have a health condition that increases the risk of mortality.

-To get the best rates, life insurance companies often ask you to undergo a medical examination as part of the application process.
+To offer the best rates, life insurance companies usually ask you to undergo a medical examination as part of the application process.
 This exam may expose any number of health issues, from high blood pressure, blood sugar, or cholesterol to a history of alcoholism or cancer.
 Some of these conditions you may know about ahead of time; if you are undergoing treatment and your condition is managed, you are more likely — but not guaranteed — to be approved for a policy.
 If the exam reveals a previously undiagnosed condition, you will probably need to get it under control before reapplying.

 You work a dangerous job or have dangerous hobbies.